luizfilipezs/http-service-ts/README.md

 ## Installation

-This project is available in [npm](https://www.npmjs.com/package/http-service-ts):
+This package is available in [npm](https://www.npmjs.com/package/http-service-ts).
+Install it inside your project with the following command:

 `npm i http-service-ts`